IvanLoke/websiteBlocker/README.md

 ## 🛠️ How It Works

-- Information for blocked sites and schedules are stored in yaml in configs folder
+- Stores blocked sites and schedules in YAML files located in the `configs` folder.
-- The tool modifies the `/etc/hosts` file to block specified websites based on the yaml configs
+- Modifies the `/etc/hosts file` to block specified websites based on the YAML configs.
-- Websites are redirected to `localhost`, preventing them from loading via the local DNS server.
+- Redirects websites to `localhost`, preventing them from loading via the local DNS server.
-- Background runtime writes to `nohup.out` for debugging
+- Background runtime writes to `nohup.out` for debugging.

 ## 📖 Instructions